 Baked into the very personae of Batman and Superman is all the internal conflict a writer would ever need.
-But in the hands of a maximalist like Zack Snyder, internal conflict is ornamental and posturing, necessary only in that it gets us to the next action scene.
+But in the hands of a maximalist like Zack Snyder, internal conflict is ornamental; it comes across as posturing, necessary only in that it gets us to the next action scene.

 Grim DC Cinematic Universe

 Well, at least Wonder Woman is enjoying herself.

 For the rest of us, Batman v Superman: Dawn of Justice is grim and ponderous, right down to its deafening dreadnought of a score.
 It wants us to believe it’s trafficking in topical notions of politics, religion, and moral ambiguity, but its main currency is our contemporary penchant for hip and affected pessimism.

 If this is what DC has in store for its superhero movies, than let’s just hand Earth to the villains.
 At least they know how to have fun.

 Based on the characters created by Bob Kane & Bill Finger (Batman) and Jerry Siegel & Joe Shuster (Superman).

 Cast: Ben Affleck.
 Henry Cavill.
 Amy Adams.
 Jesse Eisenberg.
 Diane Lane.
 Laurence Fishburne.
 Jeremy Irons.
 Holly Hunter.
 Gal Gadot.
 Scoot McNairy.
 Callan Mulvey.
 Tao Okamoto.
 Brandon Spink.
 Michael Shannon.
 Kevin Costner.
 Jena Malone.
 Ezra Miller.
 Jason Momoa.